sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 Additionally, Watsons are strongly encouraged to specify all conditions required to trigger the issue and to clarify scenarios where these constraints may apply.

-If a PoC is not included in the original report, the issue may be considered invalid.
+If the original report does not include a Proof of Concept (PoC), it will be considered invalid if the issue cannot be clearly understood without one.

 ### VII.
 List of Issue categories that are not considered valid: